haraldfianbakken/fianbakken.angular.gulp-project-bootstrap/README.md

  * npm install
  * bower install
  * gulp
- * gulp conncet (starts webserver on localhost:1984)
+ * gulp connect (starts webserver on localhost:1984)

 ###.
 You should consider:
  * Define an app-state (concrete, not abstract) that'll match your main-route (e.g. /).
 Now it's rendering index.html with the abstract state when starting up.